AndreasIsaksen/BD_project_appendices_gruppe1/README.md

+# Repo information
+This repo is created by "Gruppe 1" as a solution for giving access to the relevant solution which has been created in regards to the project assignment for the the course "ITL25019-1 25H Big Data: lagring og bearbeiding"

+### Members of "Gruppe 1"
+Andreas Isaksen
+Jon Åsbjørn Hauge
+Torgrim Aune

-# Branch Info
+## Branch information
+This is an overview of the branches found in this repo and its content.

-## zpln (Zeppelin Notebooks)
+### zpln (Zeppelin Notebooks)
 Branch contains Zeppelin notebooks relevant for the project report.
 To run these files in a local docker environment, you'll have to download the relevant data files in the branch named data, which has to be placed with the correct directory hierarchy inside the sparkio directory in the docker setup.

+### Data
+Branch contains relevant data which has been used to complete this projects assignments.
+These data files are crucial for the notebooks to work properly.
-The collective correct directory structure for all notebooks is:
+The collective correct directory structure for all data files is:
 \SPARKIO
 ├───TLC
 │   ├───mapZones